-Parents who come in to pick up a child during the school day must sign them out in the office before the child may leave.
+Parents who come in to pick up a child during the school day must sign them out in the office before the child may leave as well as show a legal picture I.D. (driver's license or passport).
 If another person is to pick up your child, a note must be sent in or a phone call to the main office may be made.
 It is important that parents bringing or picking up students utilize parking in the parking lot.
 The traffic on the school drive behind the building is reserved for buses only.